PersonHood/DeeplyRooted/DeeplyRooted.md

 Over 55,000 years we start with people hunting and gathering food, with tools, and end up with civilizations and religions.

-Over 550 years we start with Kings launching ships to explore the globe and end up with a President launching a rocket to explore the moon
+Over 550 years we start with Kings launching ships to explore the globe and end up with a President launching a rocket to explore the moon.

 Over 5 years we start with a President dividing the People and end with another President reuniting the northern hemisphere.